jcjv86/final-bootcamp-project/README.md

 Extra- Both models can run now even if one reaches 99.90% confidence level, and they will also email specialist if neither reaches it.
 ![Alt text](src/pics/samples/app6.png?raw=true "Title")
 ![Alt text](src/pics/samples/app7.png?raw=true "Title")

-## Program developed for studying purposes, not to be used for any other reason!

 ## Please **ALWAYS** check with a doctor.